vin-spiegel/lua-cascading/README.md

 cascading based gui module for nekoland lua scripting inspired from css

 ## to do

 - [ ] cascading
 - [ ] receive and render from table value for Nekoland control object

 ## Idea

+Separation of logic and style code in Nekoland

 - Generate style sheet just as table